bibi21000/FernetFile/README.md

 This key is essential to encrypt and decrypt data.
 Losing this key means losing the data.

-## "open" your crytpted files like normal files
+## "open" your encrypted files like normal files

 Text files :